-Jack Hadley was born in the Philippines to a Filipino mother and an African-American father.
-His father was in the military and the family was accustomed to moving from place to place.
-When they returned to America he spent his childhood in the Haight-Ashbury district of San Francisco.
-His mother bought him an acoustic guitar at the age of twelve because she wanted to keep him busy.
-The family moved to Denver, Colorado, where he learned to play music by ear, playing music by everyone from Hendrix to Dylan, unaware that he was learning the foundation of American music – the blues.
+Jack Hadley was born in the Philippines into a military family.
+When they returned to America, they were stationed in San Francisco where he spent his childhood in the Haight-Ashbury district.
+Jack's mother bought him an acoustic guitar at an early age to keep him busy.
+The family eventually moved to Denver, Colorado, where he learned to play music by ear, playing everything from Hendrix to Dylan, unaware that he was learning the foundation of American music – the Blues.

 Jack played in a number of bands, sharpening his guitar skills and discovering his vocal talent along the way.
 He began performing as a solo artist and played countless shows as a hired gun.
-In 2005 Jack decided to focus on writing and performing his original blues-based material with his own trio, The Jack Hadley Band.
-That same year he was playing at a local club when he was approached by blues veteran Otis Taylor who happened to be in the audience.
-For the next 18 months Jack was Taylor’s lead guitarist, playing at festivals and shows all over the U.S., Canada and the United Kingdom.
+In 2005, Jack decided to focus on writing and performing his own blues-based material with his trio, The Jack Hadley Band.
+That same year he was playing at a local club when he was approached by blues veteran Otis Taylor, who happened to be in the audience.
+For the next 18 months, Jack was Taylor’s lead guitarist, playing festivals and shows all over the USA, Canada and the United Kingdom.
 He appears on Otis Taylor’s 2007 Telarc release “Definition Of A Circle” playing lead guitar and lap steel.
 Notable musicians on this recording include ex-Thin Lizzy axeman Gary Moore and blues harmonica legend Charlie Musselwhite.
-In November 2006 he recorded two songs with keyboard wizard Steve McQuarry at the legendary Hyde Street Studios in San Francisco including his revolutionary track “You & Me."
+In November, 2006 he recorded two songs with keyboard wizard Steve McQuarry at the legendary Hyde Street Studios in San Francisco including his revolutionary track “You & Me”.